nwb-extensions/ndx-icephys-meta-record/README.md

-# ndx-icephys-meta Extension for NWB:N
+# [Deprecated] ndx-icephys-meta Extension for NWB

+**Status:** The changes from this extension have been integrated with NWB and are part of then [NWB 2.4 release](https://nwb-schema.readthedocs.io/en/latest/format_release_notes.html#aug-11-2021).
+Use of this extension is deprecated.

-This extension implements the icephys extension proposal described [here](https://docs.google.com/document/d/1cAgsXv26BmQoVfa7Greyxs0oc4IGH-t5aJsm-AwUAAE/edit).
+**Overview:** This extension implements the icephys extension proposal described [here](https://docs.google.com/document/d/1cAgsXv26BmQoVfa7Greyxs0oc4IGH-t5aJsm-AwUAAE/edit).
 The extension is intended to evaluate and explore the practical use of the proposed changes as well as to provide a reference implementation with the goal to ease integration of the proposed changes with NWB.

 ## Install